Easy Key Lime Pie

 Key lime pie filling that has been poured into a graham cracker crust to make key lime pie recipe

-• Serve with a garnish of whipped topping and a small slice of lime if desired.
+• Serve with a garnish of whipped topping and lime slices, if desired.
 Store pie in refrigerator until ready to serve

 Whipped cream being piped onto key lime pie as a topping